CiscoSecurity/tr-05-serverless-relay/README.md

 **NOTE.** Remember that this application is just a template so here `N/A` means that it has no implemented Relay endpoints and supported types of observables.
-That will not be the case for real integrations with third-party services so you may consider the next sections as some placeholders.
+That will not be the case for real integrations with third-party services so you may consider the following sections as some placeholders.

 ### Implemented Relay Endpoints